Jungil Hong: Work

 She has won scholarships to the Penland School of Arts and Crafts, Haystack Mountain School of Crafts, and Watershed Center for Ceramic Arts.
 She has won the 2006 Rhode Island State Council of the Arts (RISCA) Fellowship Merit Awards in the Drawing and Printmaking and Crafts categories.
 She was selected for the 2007 deCordova Annual award, from deCordova Museum and Sculpture Park.

 Her work has been shown at Gallery Agniel in Providence, MASS MoCA, the New Image Art Gallery in West Hollywood, Space 1026 in Philadelphia, The Museum of the Rhode Island School of Design, International Print Center New York (IPCNY), Florsitree Space in Baltimore, A.I.R.
-Gallery, New York, Cinders Gallery, New York, The Rhode Island Foundation Gallery, Limner Gallery, New York, Las Sucias Studio, Brooklyn, and the Cheongju Craft Museum, Cheongju, Korea.
+Gallery in New York, Cinders Gallery in New York, The Rhode Island Foundation Gallery, Limner Gallery in New York, Las Sucias Studio in Brooklyn, and the Cheongju Craft Museum in Cheongju, Korea.

 Hong currently shares a large industrial studio space in Providence with her husband, Brian Chippendale, that they call the "Hilarious Attic".
 Together the couple has a son.